 When real issues have arisen to capture the interest of large numbers of students, student government has rarely been at the forefront of confrontations.
 The recent meeting in the Memorial Room to discuss University policy with regard to communication with the selective service system was not organized and led by the executive board.
 Instead, an ad hoc group formed to lead the discussion and to meet with administrators.
 In such instances of real crisis on campus, student government has always been ignored in favor of some ad hoc organization.
-Students have never demonstrated any faith in their student government to bargain for them when a real issue is at stake.
+Students have never demonstrated any faith in their student government to bargain for them when a real issue is at operations, when given the opportunity to accomplish constructive goals without the pressure of studentadministration confrontations, student government has failed to Despite encouragement act. from the Dean of Students office for over a term, the executive board has failed to draft a student code.
+At a time when the Faculty Committee on Student Affairs has expressed a desire to approve an updated guide to student conduct, the executive board has failed to take rapid action.
+The executive board also failed to make any recommendations this fall to change the undergraduate judiciary structure.